BillFlugrath/NeRF_BlenderDataPipeline/NeRF_BlenderDataPipeline/BlenderFiles/readme_by_bill.txt

 4) The file "camera_poses.npz" should have been generated.
 Copy it to the correct location in your nerf application folder for later use in training.

 ExportPoses() is a function in the open .py script.
-If a few scripts were opened, it might be necessary to change the index such as myModule = bpy.data.texts[1].as_module() for example to use the 2nd script that ws opened.
+If a few scripts were opened, it might be necessary to change the index such as myModule = bpy.data.texts[1].as_module() for example to use the 2nd script that was opened.

 How to output training data images: